geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And dear companions of thy social hours,<br>
 Yet deem not my extended realms below,<br>
 The constant haunt of horror, gloom, and woe,<br>

-[^5]: A variety of metallic preparations have been used by the ladies of different countries for this purpose, particularly the oxyds of bismuth and antimony.
-Among the Medes it was not confined to the fair sex; at least Xenophon, in his Cyroptedia, describes Astyages as having his eyes painted.
-The custom still prevails in the Levant.

 The light of Heaven our quenchless lamps supply,<br>
 Our vaults re-echo to the sounds of joy,<br>
 To festive songs my Gnomes attune the lyre,<br>